alimurtazafarooqui/alifarooqui.github.io/_posts/2020-01-20-advancedsecurity.md

 The cost of an unpatched security vulnerability or an unattended API scraping attack isn’t immediately obvious.
 This needs to be visualised in a way that makes sense, not only to your stakeholders but to you and your team so that you can prioritise your backlog.

+Start assessing the risk, giving it a rating by comparing the best and worst case scenarios, and providing context.

+1. Does the risk have any public precedent?
+Are there any documented cases or scenarios you can refer to?
+2. Is there a way to quantify or T-shirt size the effort involved in putting a short term fix in place.
+3. Is there an obvious long term fix and is your team equipped to deploy it?

+Document and visualise the risks and patches where possible.
+Having your stakeholders on your side makes operability and maintenance a much easier, and dare I say, enjoyable task.

 ## IAST and RASP

 IAST stands for Interactive Application Security Testing and IAST tooling allows security vulnerability checks to be run with automated tests during and after your application deployments.